-For element 10.4, the transfixation screw hole and transfixation screw limitations of claim 10.
-Petitioner identifies Falkner's Figures 1 and 2.
-As shown in those figures, cites Falkner's oblique opening (44) in external plate portion (34), and threaded faster (42) configured for insertion into said opening and fixed engagement with toothed aperture (24) on the plate's internal plate portion (36).
+For the transfixation screw hole and transfixation screw limitations of element 10.4, Petitioner identifies Falkner's Figures 1 and 2.
+As shown in those figures, Petitioner cites Falkner's oblique opening (44) in external plate portion (34), and threaded fastener (42) configured for insertion into said opening and fixed engagement with toothed aperture (24) on the plate's internal plate portion (36).
 Pet.
 39-40.
 According to Petitioner, Falkner's oblique opening is a "transfixation screw hole" as claimed, and, in a configuration where Falkner's plate is designed to attach to a tibia and talus, spanning the joint between those bones, the fastener (i.e., screw) would extend through a portion of tibia (26), through joint (30), and into a second discrete bone (talus, 32).
-Id. at 40.
-In that configuration, Petitioner contends the talus is loaded relative to the tibia and tensile load is transferred through the screw and into the bridge portion.
-Id. (citing Ex. $1002 \ \mbox{\sc 1} 150$).
+Id.
+And, in that configuration, Petitioner contends the talus is loaded relative to the tibia and tensile load is transferred from the talus through the screw and into the bridge portion.
+Id. at 40 (citing Ex.
+1002 ¶ 132).
 In support, Petitioner cites Falkner's teaching that "[w]ith the head of the screw engaged with the external plate portion, further rotation of screw 42 and thus further advancement of threaded region 64 into/through the aperture applies a tension to the plate."
-Id. (quoting Ex. $1006 \P$ 71).
+Pet.
+40 (quoting Ex.
+1006 ¶ 71).